 Set in motion by the Fondation d’entreprise Hermès, Transforme is a touring festival dedicated to innovative artistic gestures in the performing arts.
 It offers a programme of fifteen multi-disciplinary works in touch with the contemporary world, developed in collaboration with four partner theatres: the Théâtre de la Cité Internationale in Paris, La Comédie de Clermont-Ferrand, Les SUBS in Lyon, and the Théâtre National de Bretagne.
 As part of this new format, the Fondation supports artists via a production grant and/or a programme devised with its partners.

 Transforme encourages hybrid forms as a way to tackle subjects that concern us all and prefigure the world of tomorrow.
-This first edition of Transforme therefore offers pieces embodying the fragility of our ecosystems (Anima by Noémie Goudal & Maëlle Poésy), denouncing violence against women (Black Lights by Mathilde Monnier), humorously evoking hyper-consumerism and its excesses (Les Délivrés by Hélène Iratchet), revisiting a founding moment in the history of women’s struggle for their rights (Reconstitution: Le procès de Bobigny by Émilie Rousset & Maya Boquet) and taking an offbeat look at a universal subject (Rituel 5: La Mort by Émilie Rousset & Louise Hémon).
+This first edition of Transforme therefore offers pieces embodying the fragility of our ecosystems (Anima by Noémie Goudal & Maëlle Poésy), denouncing violence against women (Black Lights by Mathilde Monnier), questioning contemporary feminist trajectories away from essentialism (Violence Forest by Nina Negri & Eva Jospin), humorously evoking hyper-consumerism and its excesses (Les Délivrés by Hélène Iratchet), revisiting a founding moment in the history of women’s struggle for their rights (Reconstitution: Le procès de Bobigny by Émilie Rousset & Maya Boquet) and taking an offbeat look at a universal subject (Rituel 5: La Mort by Émilie Rousset & Louise Hémon).

 Transforme also invites us to imagine possible futures, between a technological approach to dance (Préfiguration by NSDOS), celebrating alternative communities (Skatepark by Mette Ingvartsen) and aspiring to new landscapes (ΑΓΡΊΜΙ by Lenio Kaklea).

-The festival also embodies a strong desire to open up new perspectives on collective references, from the myth of Pinocchio (Pinocchio(Live) #3 by Alice Laloy) to two adaptations of Philip Roth’s works – his novel American Pastoral (Violence Forest by Nina Negri & Eva Jospin) and his final book, Nemesis (Némésis by Tiphaine Raffier).
+The festival also embodies a strong desire to open up new perspectives on collective references, from the myth of Pinocchio (Pinocchio(Live) #3 by Alice Laloy) to Philip Roth’s work – his final book, Nemesis (Némésis by Tiphaine Raffier).
 Elsewhere, and in a wholly different register, scientific concepts are made tangible through spectacular feats of staging (Tout l'univers by Xavier Veilhan, Alexis Bertrand, Jérôme Tuncer and Eve Risser).

 Finally, a hybrid approach drives new ways of writing for the stage, from an initiation quest with a touch of the absurd (Préparation pour un miracle by Marc Oosterhoff) to an extreme exploration of joy (Joy Enjoy Joy by Ann Van den Broek), by way of a search for a new harmony between nature and mankind through the exploration of light (Ambre et Pourpre [working title] by Vania Vaneau).